-Many travel rewards cards, like the Southwest Rapid Rewards card or the Delta SkyMiles card, offer a big signup bonus from time to time.
-Once you meet the minimum spending requirements — often around $3,000 within three months — you’ll be eligible for a huge dump of rewards points worth in the neighborhood of $300-$400 toward travel.
+Many travel rewards cards, like the Southwest Rapid Rewards® Premier Credit Card or the Gold Delta SkyMiles® Credit Card from American Express, offer a big signup bonus from time to time.
+Once you meet the minimum spending requirements.

 Just a word of warning, though: Only use credit cards to get airline points if you consistently pay off your card at the end of each month, and only use the card for purchases you would have made anyway.
 This method is only for people who are very disciplined with their finances.
 Racking up excess debt on unnecessary purchases just to save money on airfare completely defeats the purpose.

 I’m still somewhat of a novice when it comes to credit card rewards, but I have friends and fellow bloggers who have traveled all over the world for free.
 Using their advice, I was able to secure four round-trip international flights for my family, saving me thousands and thousands of dollars.

 Beware, though, that some airlines do have restrictions on when and where you can book using credit card rewards, and there can be times when your rewards don’t post exactly as promised.
 So take a lot of screenshots when applying for your credit card, and call the credit card company to confirm that you’ll receive your rewards after meeting the minimum spending requirement.